2 electric Kia truck models will reach dealers in 2026 [Update]

 Price & Release Date

-In Australia, Kia’s new electric truck is expected to start at AUD 90,000 or around USD 60,500.
+In Australia, the Kia Tasman EV is expected to start at AUD 90,000 or around USD 60,500.
 Globally, the EV truck will launch in 2026, as per Kia’s guidance at the 2022 Kia CEO Investor Day.

 Meanwhile, the other Kia truck is still expected to be a new model with a clean-sheet design, challenging the Ford F-150 Lightning, Tesla Cybertruck, Scout electric truck, and the Rivian R1T.
 Since Kia designers won’t be confined by the hard points of a gas-powered truck, it could have unique proportions, with better space, features, and capabilities than the repurposed Kia strategic truck.
 Below are some of the expected features.